jeoncwcw/ECE143A_2025Fall/README.md

 ```

 ## 🌿 Branch Guide
-main: The stable release containing the best-performing transformer models and final report logic.
+**main**: The stable release containing the best-performing transformer models and final report logic.

-jerry-code: Focuses on robust GRU Baseline improvements and infrastructure setup.
+**jerry-code**: Focuses on robust GRU Baseline improvements and infrastructure setup.

-chris-code: Focuses on applying augmentations like feature masking on GRU Baseline.
+**chris-code**: Focuses on applying augmentations like feature masking on GRU Baseline.